The Marriage Ceremony

 ".........I give you this ring as a symbol of our marriage.
 All that I am I give to you.
 All that I have I share with you.
 All of my love I promise you."

-After the legal declarations have been made, the Superintendent will declare that the bride and groom are husband and wife.
+After the legal declarations have been made, the Superintendent will declare that the couple are legally married.

 The couple and their witnesses will then sign the marriage register, after which they may have their photographs taken and be presented with their marriage certificate.